Holiday drawing by John K

 Controversy

-On 11 May 2018 Kricfalusi issued a personal public apology, 11 pages in length.
-He acknowledged that there is some "general truth" about his "inappropriate behavior in the late 1990s and early 2000s", though he stressed that he remembered some things "somewhat differently, some not all.
+On 11 May 2018, Kricfalusi issued an 11-page personal public apology.
+He acknowledged that there is some "general truth" about his "inappropriate behavior in the late 1990s and early 2000s", though remembered some things "somewhat differently, some not all.
 The writer exaggerated and presented some things out of context for tabloid consumption."
-He revealed that he too was victim of a public harrasser for about 4 years which "helped me to understand how these girls I admired might have felt."
-Kricfalusi stated that he didn't expect forgiveness, but did want to explain his "obsessive and possessive behaviour" in the past which "drove the people I loved best away."
-He spoke openly about his mental issues, for which he takes medical treatment since 2008.
+He revealed that he too was a victim of a public harasser for about four years which "helped me to understand how these girls I admired might have felt."
+Kricfalusi stated that he didn't expect forgiveness, but wanted to explain his "obsessive and possessive behavior" in the past which "drove the people I loved best away."
+He spoke openly about his mental issues, for which he has been receiving medical treatment since 2008.
 He concluded his text by apologizing to Robin and Katie and his family and loved ones.

 Legacy and influence

-While John Kricfalusi may be a polarizing artist, he remains influential.
-His work inspired the look and the style of several other TV cartoon shows (often because his former animators worked on it), like '2 Stupid Dogs' (1993-1995), 'The Shnookums and Meat Funny Cartoon Show' (1995), 'Dexter's Laboratory' (1996-1999, 2001-2003), 'Cow and Chicken' (1997-1999), 'The Powerpuff Girls' (1998-2005), 'SpongeBob Squarepants' (1999- ), 'The Grim Adventures of Bill and Mandy' (2001-2008), 'Invader Zim' (2001-2006) and Justin Roiland and Dan Harmon's 'Rick and Morty' (2013- ).
-Many other cartoons of the 1990s and 2000s started using simpler graphics, looser animation and an overabundance of gross-out comedy.
-Famous cartoonists who admire John Kricfalusi's work are Matt Groening (who placed 'Ren & Stimpy' on nr.
-36 in his personal list of '100 Favorite Things'), Cal Schenkel, Ralph Bakshi, Mike Judge, Matt Furie and Tom Borremans.
-Other celebrity fans are Björk, Frank Zappa, Kurt Cobain, Def P, Billy Gibbons (ZZ Top), Robin Williams, the Red Hot Chili Peppers and Scarlett Johansson.
-In 1997 the Sojourner Mars rover inspected various rocks on the planet Mars.
-Two rocks were named after Ren & Stimpy.
+His work inspired the look and the style of several other TV cartoon shows (often because his former animators worked on it), like Donovan Cook's '2 Stupid Dogs' (1993-1995), Bil Kopp's 'The Shnookums and Meat Funny Cartoon Show' (1995), Genndy Tartakovsky's 'Dexter's Laboratory' (1996-1999, 2001-2003), David Feiss' 'Cow and Chicken' (1997-1999), Craig McCracken's 'The Powerpuff Girls' (1998-2005), Stephen Hillenburg's 'SpongeBob Squarepants' (1999- ), Maxwell Atoms' 'The Grim Adventures of Bill and Mandy' (2001-2008), Jhonen Vazquez' 'Invader Zim' (2001-2006), Justin Roiland and Dan Harmon's 'Rick and Morty' (2013- ) and Paul Rudish's 'Mickey Mouse' (2013-2019) and 'The Wonderful World of Mickey Mouse' (2020-2023).
+Many other TV cartoon series from the 1990s and 2000s on started using simpler graphics, looser animation and an overabundance of gross-out comedy.
+Famous cartoonists who admire John Kricfalusi's work have been Matt Groening (who placed 'Ren & Stimpy' at number 36 in his personal list of "100 Favorite Things"), Cal Schenkel, Ralph Bakshi, Mike Judge, Tim Kelly, Matt Furie and Tom Borremans.
+In 1997, the Sojourner Mars rover inspected rocks on the planet Mars, two of which were named after Ren & Stimpy.

 Books and info about John Kricfalusi

-'Remote Control Jimmy', with art credited by Mike Fontanelli and John K (Spumco Comic Book).
+'Remote Control Jimmy', with art credited by Mike Fontanelli and John K (Spümco Comic Book).